 - Child’s pose is another easy pose to try.
 Get your dog lay down on his belly.
 Seat behind it and lay down on him as in a hug.
 This pose will make you feel loved and cared.

 - Lastly, to end a session, do Savasana.
 Get your dog lay on his back with paws up.
 Stroke its belly gently and breath slowly.

-Dog yoga is not the type of yoga to get you fit, but it is the yoga that can help you to strengthen the bond between you and your dog.
-Dog yoga will create harmony between your energy and your dogs’ energy.
+Dog yoga is not the type of yoga to get you fit, but the yoga that can help you strengthen the bond between you and your dog.
+Dog yoga creates harmony between your energy and your dogs’ energy.